DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/6-ci.md

 The `config.startUrl` tells the `datadog-ci` to override the start URL with the one given here.
 This is especially useful as we can use the exact same synthetics test for our production and canary.
 And the `config.variables` object contains local variables we would like to override during the test.
-We use it to override the discounts service url we used in the HTTP test step.
+We use it to override the discounts service URL we used in the HTTP test step.
 But the HTTP test URL is currently hardcoded into the step, right?
 Let's change that then!